rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/522_trigger-and-rollback-builds.md

 The builds are automatically restarted on rapyuta.io platform internal failures.
-Click **Refresh** if you observe that the build logs are abruptly disconnected or stopped
+Click **Refresh** if you observe that the build logs are abruptly disconnected or stopped.

 When a build fails, it is recommended to check the corresponding [build logs]({{< ref "/3_how-tos/35_tooling_and_debugging/354_view-deployment-logs" >}}) to debug.
 It can be due to multiple reasons like: